logaretm/villus/docs/content/guide/queries.md

 ### Disabling Re-fetching

-You can disable the automatic refetch behavior by calling the `pause` function returned by the `useQuery` function:
+You can disable the automatic refetch behavior by passing a `paused` getter function to the `useQuery` function.
+The getter should return a boolean.

 ```js
 import { ref } from 'vue';